 Let me know in the comments below and I’ll be sure to respond.

-If you’re serious about getting from upper beginner, A2 German into the ranks of the intermediate learner, take a close look at my new German “Into Intermediate” Focus for Fluency Challenge.
+If you’re serious about getting from upper beginner, A2 German and are ready to make a decisive move towards “independent user” status before the summer, take a close look at my new German “Into Intermediate” Focus for Fluency Challenge.

-I’ll be leading a group of learners on a ten-week journey from A2 to B1.
+I’ll be leading a group of learners on a nine-week journey from A2 to B1.

 I’m partnering with some of the best native-speaker teachers out there to create interesting and realistic written and audio conversational materials.
 The Challenge will give you intermediate vocab and grammar that you really need and do so in context for maximum effectiveness.